Women of Liberia Mass Action for Peace: Background

 With men being the primary participants of war, the women were the individuals that carried the burden of the war's impact.
 During the years of warfare, Liberian women "had to endure the pain of watching their young sons be forcibly recruited into the army.
 A few days later these young men would come back into the same village, drugged up, and were made to execute their own family members.
 Women had to bear the pain of seeing their young daughters…be used as sex slaves at night and as fighters during the day…women had to sit by and watch their husbands, their fathers be taken away.
 In most instances these men were hacked to pieces."

 Unable to tolerate any more fighting or killing, a small group of Liberian women made a decision that would eventually change the country.
 These women released a campaign that called for non-violence and peace.
 Their leader, Leymah Gbowee, stated that they would "take the destiny of Liberia into their own hands," declaring that "in the past they were silent, but after being killed, raped, dehumanized, and infected with diseases, war has taught them that the future lies in saying no to violence and yes to peace."
+Following Gbowee’s leadership the movement organized strategic tactics that would ensure the mass mobilization of women internationally to end the continuation of violence against women.
+With the emphasis on religion as a nonviolent framework the movement was successful in presenting the power women as a collective hold in improving the system of injustice across nations.